ggeerraarrdd/public-art/README.md

 ### Initial Release

-The [initial realease](https://github.com/ggeerraarrdd/public-art/releases/tag/v0.1.0) of _Public Art API_ was a database design document submitted as a final project for [CS50SQL: CS50's Introduction to Databases with SQL](https://cs50.harvard.edu/sql/2023/) (HarvardX, 2023).
+The [initial release](https://github.com/ggeerraarrdd/public-art/releases/tag/v0.1.0) of _Public Art API_ was a database design document submitted as a final project for [CS50SQL: CS50's Introduction to Databases with SQL](https://cs50.harvard.edu/sql/2023/) (HarvardX, 2023).
 Read the [project brief](https://cs50.harvard.edu/sql/2023/project/) as of December 2023.

 ### Future Work

 Improvements and new features development is ongoing.

-* Finalize database design
-* RESTFul API
-* Web app powered by the API

 ## License